SocietyForArtisticResearch/rc-pandoc-help/README.md

 - git push (pushes to remote)

 Sometimes it will ask you to do "git pull" first, if I added new stuff from my repo.

-Here's an alternative, for including the CSS in the file itself:
-First you’ll have to make sure that your pandoc.css file1 starts and ends with HTML <style> tags, so it should look something like this:

-Then run the pandoc command like this:

-pandoc -s -S --toc -H pandoc.css -A footer.html README -o example3.html